Manishraj-07/Food-Recipe-Website/README.md

 # Food Recipe Website

 ## Overview
-This project is a dynamic Food Recipe Website built using React JS for the frontend and Node.js/Express for the backend.
+This project is a dynamic Food Recipe Website built using React.js for the frontend and Node.js/Express for the backend.
 It allows users to search for food recipes using a simple and intuitive interface.
 The application connects to a recipe API through the backend server to fetch and display detailed recipe information.

 ## Features
 - **Search Functionality**: Users can search for recipes by entering keywords in the search box